burakkongo/galaxyExplorer/README.md

 In the Quiz View, you can create or delete quizzes.
 All created quizzes are listed here, and you can start a quiz by clicking "Load Quiz".
 Once you've answered the questions and submitted the quiz, you'll get instant feedback on your answers.
 If all questions are answered correctly, you earn 1 XP point (1 liter of Rocket Fuel).

 #### Map
 The Map displays the different planets (levels).
 For every 10 liters of Rocket Fuel (XP points), a new planet is unlocked.
 The ultimate goal is to reach Earth.
 Each new Level unlocks a new skin and provides background information about the unlocked planet.
+Click on the unlocked planet to view it.